 Next up—healthy fats, like extra-virgin olive oil, coconut oil, avocado oil, olives, nuts, and seeds.
 Finally, stock your pantry with the essentials—and don’t forget to check Amazon or Thrive Market for not-necessary-but-nice-to-have items you may not be able to find locally (like coconut aminos).

-Order the Plant-Based Whole30 Edit from Daily Harvest
+Order the Plant-Based Whole30 Meal Plan from Daily Harvest

 Want a little help with Plant-Based meals on busy days?
 Looking to add ease, variety, and effortless nutrition to your Plant-Based Whole30 meals?
-We’ve teamed up with Daily Harvest to offer the Plant-Based Whole30 Edit to our Plant-Based community.
-The Edit includes 14 chef-crafted bowls, bakes, soups, and smoothies made from delicious, sustainably-sourced fruits and vegetables.
+We’ve teamed up with Daily Harvest to offer the Plant-Based Whole30 Meal Plan to our Plant-Based community.
+The Meal Plan includes 14 chef-crafted bowls, bakes, soups, and smoothies made from delicious, sustainably-sourced fruits and vegetables.

-With the Plant-Based Whole30 Edit in your arsenal you’ll have a well-rounded stash of options in the freezer ready to pull out, heat, and eat anytime you need a little ease during your 30 days.
+With the Plant-Based Whole30 Meal Plan in your arsenal you’ll have a well-rounded stash of options in the freezer ready to pull out, heat, and eat anytime you need a little ease during your 30 days.

 With creative ingredients—Gigante beans, black garlic, moringa—and delicious flavor profiles—lemony, savory, fresh, comforting—you’ll have more variety in your Plant-Based Whole30 and spend less time shopping, chopping, and prepping.
-Plant-Based Whole30’ers get $30 off their first Daily Harvest.
-Click here to learn more about the Plant-Based Whole30 Edit from Daily Harvest.
+Plant-Based Whole30’ers get $20 off their Daily Harvest box.
+Click here to learn more about the Plant-Based Whole30 Meal Plan from Daily Harvest.

 Plan for Success